Spain Narrowly Defeat Iran in 2018 World Cup, Join Portugal Atop Group B

 Spain don’t need this many midfielders tonight.
 Even when they get into a good position down the wings, there’s no point in crossing it to Diego Costa (as no one else for Spain gets into the box).
 I’d throw on Aspas but Asensio works as well.

+Lucas Vazquez was the surprise name in Fernando Hierro's XI, one of two changes on the night, the other being Dani Carvajal at full-back to form a new-look right side.

-Bleacher Report's Matt Jones was more straightforward in his analysis, with Lucas Vazquez preferred by manager Fernando Hierro to a certain Real Madrid team-mate:
+Bleacher Report's Matt Jones was more straightforward in his analysis, with Vazquez preferred by manager Hierro to a certain Real Madrid team-mate:

+Indeed, despite having the worse season in Madrid this past term, Asension looked to be what was needed more so on the night, a more direct runner of the ball with a better eye for goal.
+That being said, Spain were rightly judged to have too much of a defensive focus given the opposition.

 While Iran might have courted some praise for their stifling tactics in the first half, this was more a test of Hierro's tactical nous considering the 3-3 draw with Portugal was something of a wild anomaly.